 Answers to our most frequently asked questions can be found here.

-If you are a creditor and someone who owes you money has filed for bankruptcy, the Law Office of Candyce M. King, P.A. offers affordable and diligent representation for creditors in Chapter 7, 13 and 11 bankruptcy cases.
+If you are a creditor and someone who owes you money has filed for bankruptcy, the Law Office of King & Mannion, P.A. offers affordable and diligent representation for creditors in Chapter 7, 13 and 11 bankruptcy cases.
 We will evaluate the debtor's case in order to determine your likelihood for recovery and advocate to ensure that your interests and collateral are protected and provided for during the bankruptcy process.
 Corporations cannot represent themselves in legal matters, so hiring an experienced and knowledgeable bankruptcy attorney is essential in order to recover funds or collateral that is owed to you.